Books & Copies

 FedEx Office can make multiple copies of course materials that cannot be posted to your Blackboard Learn site.
 The library can provide faculty with one clean scan of articles, cases, etc., to send to FedEx Office.
 Your program coordinator or Martha Totten (x8-5374) can provide information on requesting copies via FedEx Office.

 Your administrative assistant or a research assistant can scan non-library materials or extensive scans of library materials.
-Scanners are located on the Mezzanine, behind the Fineman circulation desk and near on the third floor near the MyPrint help desk.
+Scanners are located on the Mezzanine, behind the Fineman circulation desk and on the third floor near the MyPrint help desk.

 Films for Classroom Use